mark-andrews/gnam02/readme.md

   that we did not cover.
 We can also deal with specific Python related problems that attendees have, and these can be in one-to-one meetings or with the entire group.

+# Evaluation of the course

+This is optional, but if you would like to comment on the course, that would be greatly appreciate.
+This [anonymous survey](https://tinyurl.com/gnam02feedback) asks just two simple questions, so could take you just a matter of seconds.